Dominate-X-Club/club-hand-book/learning/readme.md

     * **Startup Fundamentals:**  Turn your innovative ideas into reality.
 Explore fundraising strategies, business model development, essential legal considerations, and how to build a successful startup team.

 * **Tech & Career Development:**
-    * **Software Engineering:** Deepen your coding expertise in various programming languages and frameworks.
+    * **Software Engineering:** From coder to Software Engineer - Master the SDLC & build right.
     * **Data Science & Analytics:**  Learn how to extract valuable insights from data to make informed decisions.
     * **Business Analysis:** Bridge the gap between business needs and technical solutions.
     * **Full Stack Development:** Become a versatile developer who can handle both front-end and back-end aspects of web development.